py2ai/py2ai.github.io/_posts/2020-10-01-Make-GUI-for-OpenCv-And-PyQt5.md

 ---
+categories:
+- GUI tutorial series
+description: Making an OpenCv GUI with brightness and blur adjustment
+featured-img: pyqt5
+keywords:
+- based
+- opencv
+- development
+- code
+- gui
+- image
+- programming
+- tutorial
 layout: post
-title: How to make OpenCV and PyQt5 based GUI for image processing applications
-categories: [GUI tutorial series]
 mathjax: true
-featured-img: pyqt5
-description: Making an OpenCv GUI with brightness and blur adjustment
+title: How to make OpenCV and PyQt5 based GUI for image...
 ---

 Hello friends, The tutorial is part 05 of PyQt5 GUI learning series.
 This video contains instructions to make a basic photo editing application in Python.
 The concept of MVC or Model View Controller is implemented with explanation.
 Enjoy, and do